vjjan91/acoustics-Restoration/README.md

-## Source code for _Using passive acoustic monitoring to examine the impacts of active restoration on vocalizing biodiversity in the Western Ghats_
+## Source code for _Using passive acoustic monitoring to examine the impacts of ecological restoration on faunal biodiversity in the Western Ghats_

 <!-- badges: start -->
   [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)